Abrázame Muy Fuerte (song): Reception

 Writing a positive review of the album, Sandra Barrera of the Los Angeles Daily News called the title track a "must listen".
 "Abrázame Muy Fuerte" has been listed among Gabriel's best songs, placing number eight and seven on Classic Rock History and Singers Room's lists, respectively.
 Billboard ranked the track number four on the 50 Best Latin Pop Songs From 2000 to 2023 and number 90 on The 100 Greatest Songs of 2001.
 In 2016, BBC Mundo listed the track as one of the 11 Songs That Led Juan Gabriel to Become a Success in Latin America.
 Two years later, CNN en Español included "Abrázame Muy Fuerte" on their 10 Most Memorable Songs list by Juan Gabriel.
 On the duet, AllMusic's Thom Jurek felt, with its "shimmering synths, grand piano, and strings", that it was a "fantastic match that juxtaposes" both Gabriel and Pausini.

 For the song, Gabriel won two Billboard Latin Music Awards in 2002 for Hot Latin Track of the Year and Latin Pop Airplay Track of the Year; he also received the Songwriter of the Year award.
 "Abrázame Muy Fuerte" was also awarded Pop Song of the Year at the 2002 Lo Nuestro Awards.
 In addition, it awarded Song of the Year at the 2001 El Premio de la Gente.
+It was recognized as "Super Song of the Year" at the ASCAP Latin Awards under the pop/ballad category in 2002.
 It was nominated Best Theme Song at the TVyNovelas Awards in 2001, but ultimately lost to "Enloqueceme" by OV7.

 Commercially, the song debuted in the Hot Latin Songs chart at number 38 in the week of 2 December 2000, climbing to the top ten three weeks later, peaking at number-one on 27 January 2001, holding this position for four weeks, being replaced by MDO's "Te Quisé Olvidar".
 "Abrázame Muy Fuerte" returned to the top of the chart the following week.
 The track was succeeded at number-one by "Sólo Quiero Amarte" performed by Puerto Rican singer Ricky Martin five weeks later.
 The song spent nine non-consecutive weeks at the top spot of the chart, and ended the year as the best performing Latin single of 2001.
 It also topped the Latin Pop Airplay subchart and ranked number one on its year-end chart.